-7.7.3 DRB approval of a BSE/R shall be contingent on the Applicant developing only the Improvements reflected in the BSE/R Concept Plan.
+7.7.3 DRB approval of a BSE/R shall be contingent on the Applicant developing the Improvements reflected in the BSE/R Concept Plan, Sketch Plan, or Final Plan.

-7.7.4 Construction shall commence within the time frame for implementing Improvements.
-If construction has not commenced within the time frame, the approval of the BSR/E shall become null and void.

-7.7.5 Building Site Enlargement Area.
+7.7.4 Building Site Enlargement Area.
 The BSE shall not increase the BSB by more than 5% of the area contained in a Lot’s originally platted BSB.